marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 ## What Are Estimates Exactly?

 Before starting, I need to clarify something that most people miss and is crucial for the rest of this article: an estimate is nothing more than an educated guess.
 It's not a deadline, it's not a binding contract.
-A developer saying "It should take me arround 3 days to complete this" is not saying "this will be done in precisely 3 days, you can count on it".
+A developer saying "It should take me around 3 days to complete this" is not saying "this will be done in precisely 3 days, you can count on it".
 Because of this, if a developer overshoots an estimate, it is perfectly fine and no one should be blamed.

 This could seem obvious to you put like this, but it happens a lot that estimates are mistaken for commitments by people that are not involved in the implementation.
 In my experience, it often comes from a misunderstanding.
-If both parties don't communicate well enought what they mean, there is a huge room for interpretation and we end up with situation where an estimate becomes a deadline.
+If both parties don't communicate well enough what they mean, there is a huge room for interpretation and we end up with situation where an estimate becomes a deadline.

 > "You told me it should take you 3 weeks, so the client will be expecting the project to be done in 3 weeks."

 It's the responsibility of all parties involved to make sure that these conversations are crystal clear.
 For instance it should obvious that any change in scope or quality requirements invalidates entirely any estimate.

-If you don't have a team clear on how to discuss estimates, you'll end up with management thinking that developers are slackers that can't keep a deadline, and developers thinking that management don't understant their craft and set ridiculous deadlines.
-This is also true for self organized developer teams where missed deadlines can be interpreted as poor craftmanship.
+If you don't have a team clear on how to discuss estimates, you'll end up with management thinking that developers are slackers that can't keep a deadline, and developers thinking that management don't understand their craft and set ridiculous deadlines.
+This is also true for self organized developer teams where missed deadlines can be interpreted as poor craftsmanship.

 ## Estimates And Clear Communication